 Hiding the previews from the Lock screen means that Facebook Messenger will tell you that you have a missed notification, and it will even show you who the message is from, but it won’t show any of the contents of the message on your Lock screen.
 This way, someone who ends up with your device won’t know what was being said, as long as the device is passcode protected (which it should be!)

 How to hide Facebook Messenger notification previews

-Hiding Facebook Messenger notification previews from the Lock screen is an easy task, and just requires tweaking an option in the Facebook Messenger app itself.
+Hiding Facebook Messenger notification previews from the Lock screen is an easy task.
 To do this, you can follow these easy steps: